The term “indoor air pollution” may seem a little vague at first, but once you understand what it actually includes you may be very surprised.

 It’s always advisable to use an alternative to aerosol sprays and chemical cleaners whenever possible, and to buy paint that has zero to low VOCs (like Olympic Paints.)

 In regards to pet dander, dust pollen and mold, the best option here is to keep a tidy house and/or use an air purifier to help out.
-More information on this type of device is below.
+There are two common types of these devices to keep the air within your home clean, HEPA filter air purifier and ionic air purifier.
+More information on air cleaners are below.

 Associated Health Risks